 “Who’s the banana republic now?” asked newspaper headlines an ocean apart in Kenya and Colombia.

-Trump leaves Joe Biden with repair work to do on the government’s credibility in a country where millions went along with their president’s fantastical ride — believing his persistent falsehoods about masks, election fraud, socialists in the halls of power, antifa rampant in the streets, his tormenters at every turn.
+Trump leaves incoming President Joe Biden with repair work to do on the government’s credibility in a country where millions went along with their president’s fantastical ride — believing his persistent falsehoods about masks, election fraud, socialists in the halls of power, antifa rampant in the streets, tormenters at every turn.

 It’s a legacy of “magical thinking,” said Democratic Rep. Jamie Raskin of Maryland.
 “They have a full-blown independent reality, totally cut apart from the world of facts.”
-He said that is the road to fascism.

 In psychology, gaslighting means manipulating people to question their own perceptions, memories or even sanity.
 It tends not to work so well on judges.